11cafe/comfyui-workspace-manager/README.md

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!

-[6-14-2024] ✨We have launched a new version of our website, www.nodecafe.co

 [New!]
 We provide 👭**team workspace** now!
 If you need to **share workflows, backup workflow versions for enterprise and teams**, please contact me about our team/enterprise product at weixuanfu01@gmail.com or join discord and DM me @briefpeach

 ‼️ [3-23-2024]**search and install models from civitai is not working in previous versions**, because civitai changed something in their api. **Please update to the latest version** if you are seeing blank screen in Install Models dialog